MarqMetrix/Samples/v2/Instrument Communications/README.md

 ---
 ### Emulator Start Flags
 Running emulator defaults the API port to 8080 and allowing remote connections to `true` (allows connections that come from a non `127.0.0.1` address).
+These can be changed when starting the emulator via the command line.

 These can be changed:
 - `emulator.exe -httpPort 5000` Changes the API port to 5000.